kubernetes/enhancements/keps/sig-node/5759-memory-manager-hugepages-verification/README.md

 ###### Does this feature depend on any specific services running in the cluster?

+Depends on the implementation approach chosen (see [Implementation Approaches](#implementation-approaches)):

+- **Option A (Direct sysfs)**: No external dependencies.
+Reads directly from Linux sysfs.
-- cadvisor (bundled with kubelet)
+- **Option B (cadvisor)**: Depends on cadvisor (bundled with kubelet) for fresh hugepage reads.
-  - Usage: Provides machine info including hugepage free counts
-  - Impact of outage: Verification skipped, graceful degradation
-  - Impact of degraded performance: Slightly increased admission latency

 ### Scalability

 ###### Will enabling / using this feature result in any new API calls?

 No new API calls.
-The feature reads from local sysfs and cadvisor machine info.
+The feature reads from local sysfs files.

 ###### Will enabling / using this feature result in introducing new API types?